KWM advised Stanbic Bank Uganda Limited and SBG Securities Limited in connection with the private placement by Umeme Holdings Limited of its 14.3 %...

 Discover our latest insights into legal issues affecting your business

-We examine the regulation of trading venues under MiFID II.
+We examine changes to the requirements regarding client communications (including marketing) under MiFID II.

 Keep up to date with our firm news and developments